Ekim-Yurtsever/DeepTL-Lane-Change-Classification/README.md

 2- Run test/sample_prediction_resnet_lstm.py:

 This will infer the risk level of all lane changes in the folder  data/input/.. and print the result.
 This script uses the ResNET backbone for risk inference.
-This is faster than MaskRCNN based semantic mask transfer backbone, but have lower performance.
+This is faster than MaskRCNN based semantic mask transfer backbone, but has lower performance.
 For the provided sample lane change sequences the result should look like the following:

       safe | dangerous